The First Wave (1654 – 1860):

 Multiple culturally distinct areas along the eastern seaboard housed Jewish immigrants who came to America in the late 1800s.
-They would reside all along the East coast and spread westward in the coming decades.
+They would reside along the East coast and spread westward in the coming decades.
 Popular destinations included the Lower Eastside, Boston’s North End, Philadelphia South End, Baltimore East End and the West Side of Chicago.
-Each would serve as prime examples of Jewish enclaves for the next fifty years until many would eventually move to the suburbs.
-Russian Jews especially, made these areas their home due to the larger number of single males who journeyed from Russia looking for a better life and work.
+Each would serve as prime examples of Jewish enclaves for the next fifty years until many eventually move to the suburbs.
+Russian Jews especially made these areas their home due to the larger number of single males who journeyed from Russia looking for a better life and work.
 German Jews typically crossed with family and moved into the hinterlands searching for business ventures and opportunities.
-However, the vast majority of Jewish immigrants would be confined in these crowded cities.
+However, most Jewish immigrants would be confined in these crowded cities.
 Living conditions were dire and ridden with disease, filth, and squalor.

 Industrial Removal Office (Est. 1901):